What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Discussion

-\paragraph{{RQ2: Predicting Gender Pronouns}} We show that there are cues from a user's Twitter usage and sharing activities that can inform whether a user uses \textit{any} gender pronouns and also the type of gender pronoun they use.
+We show that there are cues from a user's Twitter usage and sharing activities that can inform whether a user uses \textit{any} gender pronouns and also the type of gender pronoun they use.
 The implications are two-fold.
 On one hand, with textual data being the best predictor of gender pronoun status or lack thereof, there could be a difference in discourse revolving COVID-19 among men, women, non-binary people, and people who do not disclose gender pronouns.
 While previous Twitter work indeed showed that each gender identity group grapples with different COVID-19 concerns \cite{al2021investigating}, we further provide evidence that discourse also differs between users with explicit gender pronoun disclosure and those who do not.
 On the other hand, non-textual features can also inform predictive modeling, suggesting that there are distinguishing patterns of social media usage that could help us discern users' proclivity to gender pronoun disclosure and users of various gender pronoun categories.
-We believe this matter merits further research efforts and we hope this work sheds light on new research directions.
+We hope this work sheds light on future research directions on this matter.